 How you go on to make a difference

 Sports Nutrition covers all kinds of sports-related topics.
 You learn about exercise physiology.
 Micronutrients and supplements.
 And nutrition for competitive/extreme athletes vs. recreational athletes.
 You also learn how to carry out research to solve sports-related nutritional challenges.
 Think about testing athletes.
 Gathering data.
 And translating your results into viable advice.

-Holland has a large population of international students so you won’t feel alone.
+The Netherlands has a large population of international students so you won’t feel alone.
 In fact, 1 in 10 students is an international student.
 Why?
-Because Holland has excellent, affordable higher education.
+Because the Netherlands has excellent, affordable higher education.
 It also has a thriving economy (18th in the world) so there are plenty of job opportunities.
 What’s more, the Dutch are open-minded and almost everyone speaks English.